arendjr/CI-Joe/README.md

    access, including administration rights, or no access at all.
 The only step in between is choosing whether people may or may not view the dashboard without logging in.
+ * **REST API.** If you want to fully integrate C.I.
+Joe with the rest of your army, you can use the REST API to query build statusses or trigger new builds.
+One possible application of this is integration with GitHub's Service Hooks.

 Want to add anything to the roadmap?
 Now is the time!
 [File an issue!](https://github.com/arendjr/CI-Joe/issues/new)